Title: Promised Land

 Key Tracks: Damaged, Promised Land, Bridge

-B-sides: Real World (released as a standalone single in 1993), Dirty Lil Secret, Someone Else (full band)
+B-sides: Real World (released as a standalone single in 1993), Dirty Lil Secret, Someone Else? (full band), Two Mile High (from PL CD-Rom)

 Promised Land Era Singles: